cfjedimaster/brackets-jshint/README.md

 A Brackets extension to enable JSHint support.
 To install, place in your ```brackets/src/extensions/user``` folder.
 When installed, you can enable JSHint by clicking 'Enable JSHint' in your View menu.

 Currently only the default options are supported.
-I'm looking for feedback on how to provide ways to customize the options on each parse.

 Issues/Updates
 =====
+[6/4/2013] Fixed a bug when .jshintrc didn't exist.
+Also switched to PanelManager.
+Note - if you do not see *any* JSHint results, I believe that is expected when no default options are specified.
+I think I may need to ship config.js with better default options.

 [5/24/2013] Added package.json

 [5/21/2013] Fixed a really dumb mistake.
 Thanks Jogchum Koerts.